 3. Greater Variety & Balanced Options

-When fast-casuals burst onto the scene a few years ago, their unique style allowed for some more creative restaurant concepts to thrive.
+When fast-casuals burst onto the scene a few years ago, their unique style allowed for more creative restaurant concepts to thrive.
 From fusion cuisine like sushi burritos to build-your-own-pizza bars and everything in between, restaurants with diverse offerings have piqued the interest of consumers and have seen diners increase the frequency of their visits—especially among Millennial and Gen X diners.
 If you’re looking to stand out, don’t be afraid to increase your variety and offer some more diverse menu options.

 4. Chef-Driven Menus